Treatment in the comfort of your home

 - Cancer — Many kids with cancer require ongoing supportive care such as IV fluids or antibiotics, blood draws, injections and more.

-- Sickle cell anemia — A skilled home care nurse can help you learn how to start an IV, which is often needed to administer medications for this condition.
+- Hemophilia — A skilled home care nurse can help you learn how to start an IV, which is often needed to administer medications for this condition.

 - Infectious diseases, such as Lyme disease or joint infection — may require IV antibiotics, which a home care nurse can teach you to administer.